Long Island and New York City Wills and Estate Litigation Lawyers

 The will can be challenged due to the grounds of fraud or duress.
 The individual making the will must have free will and not be forced or improperly motivated to execute the will.
 The will must be executed without the testator being subject to threats or other allegations that would eliminate his or her ability to make a reasonable judgment with regard to the preparation of a will.

 Undo influence deals with situations where an individual or individuals develop a confidential or loving relationship with the testator which puts them into a position of power to take advantage of the testator leading him or her to execute a will without free will in decision making.
 Undue influence can be caused by family members, friends, neighbors, doctors, nurses, home health care workers, attorneys and other individuals of influence in the testator’s life.

 A will must be signed by the testator.
 It must be his or her original signature on the will.
 If another individual signs the will in place of the testator, the will is considered to be forged and invalid.

 The will that needs to be admitted into probate for the testator is his or her Last Will and Testament.
 If an earlier will is submitted into probate it can be set aside by proving that there was a later will.

 Respected Will Contest Lawyers

-If you feel you have issues involving the validity or execution of a will, the wills and estates lawyers at the Law Offices of Elliot S. Schlissel can advise you of your rights and the potential of success in a will contest.
+If you feel you have issues involving the validity or execution of a will, the wills and estates lawyers at the Law Offices of Schlissel DeCorpo can advise you of your rights and the potential of success in a will contest.
 Our attorneys represent individuals who seek to challenge wills as well as individuals defending the validity if wills.
 Call us for a free consultation and we will analyze the will situation and provide you with the best options in dealing with this matter.
 Our office telephone numbers are 516-561-6645, 718-350-2802, 800-344-6431.